TypQxQ/kTAMV_cloud_control/README.md

-To check validate images sent to the cloud.
+To validate images sent to the cloud before using to train the ML component.